Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel method designed to address the locality issue and enhance the local fidelity of LIME.
-By integrating N-ball sampling and piecewise linear regression MARS, it localizes the decision boundary and captures nonlinear relationships more effectively than existing methods such as LIME and LEMON.
-Through experiments on three real-world datasets, we demonstrated that mLIME consistently outperforms baseline methods in terms of Root Mean Squared Error (RMSE).
-On average, mLIME achieves a 69.2\% reduction in RMSE compared to LIME and a 37.4\% reduction compared to LEMON, confirming its ability to generate higher-fidelity explanations.
-Future work can focus on improving the stability and extending its application to other data modalities, such as image and time-series domains.
-Addressing these prospects will further advance the goal of reliable and explainable AI for complex real-world systems.
+This paper proposes a novel method designed to improve the fidelity of local explanation.
+By integrating N-ball sampling with MARS surrogate, it localizes the decision boundary and captures nonlinear relationships more effectively than existing methods such as LIME and LEMON.
+Through experiments on five real-world datasets, we demonstrated that HF-LIME consistently outperforms baseline methods in terms of RMSE.
+On average, HF-LIME achieves a 64.8\% reduction in RMSE compared to LIME and a 32\% reduction compared to LEMON, confirming its ability to generate higher-fidelity explanations.
+The statistical analysis shows that HF-LIME achieves statistically significant improvements in local fidelity while demonstrating lower variability across kernel widths, resulting in more stable local explanations than existing methods.
+Future work will focus on further improving explanation stability, consistency, and extending the proposed method to other data modalities, such as image and time-series data.
+Addressing these prospects will further advance the goal of reliable, faithful, and robust explanations for complex real-world systems.